AndrewSan-phoenix/laravel-unipay-webapp/README.md

 # laravel-unipay-webapp
-Complete project with crud operations, datatables and Validation functions
+Complete project with crud operations, datatables and Validation functions are included.
+UniPay is min wallet laravel base project.